Mexican White-lipped Frog

 Leptodactylus (labialis) fragilis

-Distribution: In our region, this species was known to occur only in Starr, Zapata, and Jim Hogg Counties of Texas along the Mexican border.
-In recent years it has been thought that this species may have been extirpated from Texas by the continuous dispersal of organophosphate chemicals throughut the Rio Grande Valley.
+DISTRIBUTION: In our region, Leptodactylus (labialis) fragilis was known to occur only in Starr, Zapata, and Jim Hogg Counties of Texas along the Mexican border.
+In recent years it has been thought that this species may have been extirpated from Texas by the continuous dispersal of organophosphate chemicals throughout the Rio Grande Valley.
 However, in 2015 Toby Hibbitts (TAMU) found the species in both Starr and Zapata Counties of Texas.
-It's occurance in Zapata County actually represents a slight range extension to the northwest.
+It’s occurrence in Zapata County actually represents a slight range extension to the northwest.